Lenny Abrahamson

-Leonard Ian Abrahamson (born 30 November 1966) is an Irish film and television director.
-He is best known for directing independent films Adam & Paul (2004), Garage (2007), What Richard Did (2012), Frank (2014), and Room (2015), all of which contributed to Abrahamson's six Irish Film and Television Awards.
+Leonard Ian "Lenny" Abrahamson (born 30 November 1966) is an Irish film and television director.
+He is best known for directing the independent films Adam & Paul (2004), Garage (2007), What Richard Did (2012), Frank (2014), and Room (2015), all of which contributed to Abrahamson's six Irish Film and Television Awards.

-In 2015, he received widespread recognition for directing Room, based on the novel of the same name by Emma Donoghue.
-The film received four nominations at the 88th Academy Awards including Best Picture and Best Director for Abrahamson.
-In 2020, he directed six episodes of and executive produced the television series Normal People, for which he was nominated for the Primetime Emmy Award for Outstanding Directing for a Limited Series.
+In 2015, he received widespread recognition for Room, based on Emma Donoghue's novel of the same name.
+The film received four nominations at the 88th Academy Awards, including Best Picture and Best Director.
+In 2020, Abrahamson directed six episodes of and executive produced the television series Normal People, for which he was nominated for the Primetime Emmy Award for Outstanding Directing for a Limited Series.

 Early life and education

 Abrahamson was born in Rathfarnham, Dublin, the son of Jewish parents Edna (née Walzman) and Max Abrahamson, a solicitor.
 Although his upbringing was not devoutly religious, his family belonged to an Orthodox synagogue, and he had a bar mitzvah ceremony and attended a cheder.
-Both sides of his family were originally from Eastern Europe; his maternal grandparents were Polish Jews who settled in Ireland in the 1930s, while his paternal grandfather, after whom he was named, was surgeon Leonard Abrahamson, a Ukrainian Jew from Odesa.
-Abrahamson's grandmother was a childhood friend of the future President of Israel, Chaim Herzog; both were the children of Jewish immigrants to Ireland, and grew up on Bloomfield Avenue in Portobello.
+Both sides of his family were originally from Eastern Europe; his maternal grandparents were Polish Jews who settled in Ireland in the 1930s, while his paternal grandfather, after whom he was named, was Leonard Abrahamson, a Ukrainian Jew from Odesa.
+Abrahamson's grandmother was a childhood friend of future President of Israel Chaim Herzog; both were the children of Jewish immigrants to Ireland and grew up on Bloomfield Avenue in Portobello.

-He was educated at The High School and Trinity College Dublin, where he was elected a scholar in philosophy in 1988, having transferred after a year of studying theoretical physics.
+Abrahamson was educated at The High School and Trinity College Dublin, where he was elected a scholar in philosophy in 1988, having transferred after studying theoretical physics for a year.